Scroll To Top

 The Religious Formation Ministry Programme is well underway for this new year!
 As ever, our enthusiastic group of participants this year hail from many different corners of the world.
 Our recent pilgrimage to Glendalough was an ideal opportunity for them to immerse themselves in the riches of Irish nature, spirituality and culture.
 As well as discovering the outer landscape, their RFMP journey is also leading them to explore the wonder and mystery of their own inner landscape.

-Loreto House has a new Home!
+The RFM Programme has a new Home!

 Contact Us